edramoscm/basic-software/README.md

 This is a simple shell script for myself to install on Arch all software I mostly use.
 I also use LARBS, so yeah.
 It is also the first script I made from an online shell class I'm taking.
 As mentioned, it's only for Arch.
 That said, run it by typing <code>sh basic-software.sh</code> on your terminal.
+The same goes for the other programs.
+In the end of this readme file, I'll show what the other programs do.

+The list of installed software is:

 Audacity is a simple and useful audio editor.
 Very graphical.